tituschewxj/psa-code-sprint/readme.md

 ### Set up app

-Run the app, go to the port specified in the terminal output to view the app.
+Run the app, and open it in your browser.
 ```
 python src\app.py
 ```